 How long will it take to notice effects?

 If you’re taking the recommended dosage of turmeric for inflammation, you can expect to notice its effects in a month or up to six months, says Shapiro.
 However, she underscores the importance not only of taking the right dose, but also taking it consistently.
 “Whenever you’re starting a supplement for results, first you have to commit to consistency,” she says.
 “If you decide that you’re going to take a turmeric supplement and you take it every other day or once a couple times a week, you’re not going to see the results.”

 Can you have too much turmeric?

 Shapiro says there isn’t an upper limit to how much turmeric one can have, with the caveat: “I would say when people consume too much of anything, they might experience some stomach upset, nausea, and discomfort in that way.”

 Is there anyone who shouldn’t take turmeric?

 Turmeric, when consumed as a spice and not in a medicinal dose, is generally considered to be safe for most people.
 However, given its potent anti-inflammatory powers, it should come as no surprise that concentrated, medicinal amounts of turmeric isn’t recommended for people with certain health conditions.

 You should always talk to your doctor before taking any supplement, turmeric included.
-Turmeric supplements are not safe for people taking blood-thinning medication (like wayfarin) because they might further thin the blood.
-You also shouldn’t take it if you’re on a heartburn medication, even over-the-counter options like Pepcid, because it might interfere with how the medications work.
+Turmeric supplements are not safe for people taking blood-thinning medication (like warfarin) because they might further thin the blood.
+You also shouldn’t take it if you’re on heartburn medication, even over-the-counter options like Pepcid, because it might interfere with how the medications work.

 Loading More Posts...